-The skin is the largest organ in our bodies.
-It protects us from the world around us, it therefore requires, and at times demands, our care.
-The primary function of the skin is to act as a barrier.
-It plays an important role in protecting, regulating, and managing sensation.
+Our skin is the largest organ in our bodies.
+It protects us from the world around us and needs our care.
+The primary function of the skin is to act as a barrier and it plays an important role in protecting, regulating, and managing sensation.

 The skin provides protection from microbes, pressure, variations in temperature, radiation, and chemicals.
 Bacteria, viruses, and other infectious agents are kept out, helping prevent infections on your skin, and water and nutrients are kept in for the body to use.
 Body parts that are more susceptible to injury, like the soles of your feet and palms of your hands, have a thicker epidermis for even better protection.